Last Updated on July 25, 2022

 Biking is great exercise and a way to lower your carbon footprint.
 However, it’s not always the most accessible option – and that needs to change if we want to create more walkable, less car-reliant cities.

-The motor is powered from a rechargeable battery mounted on the bike.
-How much power your motor delivers will depend on how hard you’re pedaling and the type of e-bike you’ve acquired.
+The motor is powered by a rechargeable battery mounted on the bike.
+How much power your electric bike conversion kit with battery delivers will depend on how hard you’re pedaling and the type of e-bike you’ve acquired.

-The best type of e-bike conversion kit will depend on your specific needs and wants.
-That being said, there are three types of e-bike conversion kits available you should know about.
+Your ideal conversion kit will depend on your specific needs and wants.
+That being said, there are three types of ebike conversion kits available you should know about.
+It goes without saying, but shoot for an ebike conversion kit with a battery you can conveniently recharge.

 The best electric bike conversion kit is typically a mid-drive conversion kit because it has the most power and is typically the highest quality.

-- Mid-Drive Conversion Kit: These kits comes with a motor that sits between the pedals in the middle of your bike.
+• Mid-Drive Conversion Kit: These kits come with a motor that sits between the pedals in the middle of your bike.
 Mid-drives tend to be smaller and lightweight, yet offer greater torque.
 The weight balance is optimum.
 Best for off-roading or use as a mountain bike.
 They tend to be expensive.

-- Friction Drive Conversion Kit: Kit comes with a roller attached to the motor.
+• Friction Drive Conversion Kit: Comes with a roller attached to the motor.
 When the motor is activated, it powers the roller that moves the rear wheel using friction.
 Noisy and not always the most balanced.
 Tends to be the cheapest option and easiest to install.

 It’s also worth noting e-bikes can range in power from 250 watts to over 750 watts.
 Typically, they add between 12 to 25 pounds to the total weight of your bike.

-To electrify your bike, altogether you need a battery, sensors, controls, and a motorized wheel or a drive unit.
+Altogether, you’ll need a battery, sensors, controls, and a motorized wheel or a drive unit to electrify your bike.
 The best e-bike conversion kit will have all these features.

 are ebike conversion kits worth it?

-E bike conversion kits are worth the money if you plan to make use of them frequently.
-If you use it in place of a car, it will eventually pay for itself (think of all the gas you’d save).
+Ebike conversion kits are worth the money if you plan to make use of them frequently.
+If you use it in place of a car, it will quickly pay for itself (think of all the gas you’d save).
 Kits are also generally cheaper than buying a whole new e-bike.

 Also, e-bikes will make going up hills and running errands so much easier due to the additional assistance they offer.
 An electric bike will usually have between three and five levels of assistance.
 You can select this via its controller.
 These can give you anything from a gentle push to lots of power.